collective/collective.geo.opensearch/README.rst

 Atom, with the extra metadata needed to return search results

-collective.geo.opensearch enables you to syndicate the search results of your plone site by formatting them in the RSS, Atom or KML formats, augmented with OpenSearch response elements.
+collective.geo.opensearch enables you to syndicate the search results of your Plone site by formatting them in the RSS, Atom or KML formats, augmented with OpenSearch response elements.

 Implemented extensions and conventions